uzee19/interview_track/Readme.md

 Inorder to run the website locally on your computer , follow the steps given below:

 * Clone this github repo.
-* Go to the downloaded directory open the terminal and run the command
+* Open the terminal and change the directory to the downloaded folder then run the command

 ```sh
  npm install